Bradders81/team-11/README.md

 ### Design considerations

 To develop and create this retro game, the developers got together on in a Slack channel.
 The developers discussed design ideas, game themes, and game logic.
 They also discussed the frameworks to use to build DODGEM.
+The developers settled on JavaScript.
+Developers chose JavaScript as it is suitable for front-end web applications.

 ### Strategy of website